These settings let you optimize CPU usage.

 Customize CPU Spike Protection.
 Lets you customize settings for CPU spike protection.

 - Limit Sample Time.
-The amount of time for which a process must exceed the CPU usage limit before its CPU priority is lowered.
+The length of time for which a process must exceed the CPU usage limit before its CPU priority is lowered.

-- Idle Priority Time.
-The amount of time the process priority is lowered.
-After this time expires, the process CPU priority returns to its original level.
+Idle Priority Time.
+The length of time for which the CPU priority of the process is lowered.
+After that time, the priority returns to one of the following: